Is That So?

-One day, a young unmarried woman living near the master became pregnant.
+One day, a young unmarried woman living in the near village became pregnant.
 Her parents were furious.
 At first, she refused to name the child’s father, but after much pressure, she accused the Chan master.

 Enraged, the parents stormed to the master’s home.
 To their accusations, the master replied only: “Is that so?”